pulumi/pulumi-hugo/themes/default/content/docs/aws/ec2.md

     cidrBlock: "10.0.0.0/16",
 });

-// Create an an internet gateway to give the instance access to the internet. const internetGateway = new aws.ec2.InternetGateway("internet-gateway", {
+// Create an an internet gateway. const gateway = new aws.ec2.InternetGateway("gateway", {
     vpcId: vpc.id,
 });

-// Create a public subnet.
-const subnet = new aws.ec2.Subnet("subnet", {
+// Create a subnet that automatically assigns new instances a public IP address. const subnet = new aws.ec2.Subnet("subnet", {
     vpcId: vpc.id,
     cidrBlock: "10.0.1.0/24",